refena/refena/README.md

 **PureNotifier**

-A `PureNotifier` is the stricter option.
+The `PureNotifier` is the stricter option.

 It has no access to `ref` making this notifier self-contained.